mic-max/spotify-lyrics/readme.md

   - put the (ay, ay, ay) - background vocals in a duller font colour
   - order of lyrics websites to query

-- have the program packaged into a .exe
-  - users won't have to install nodejs or create a script to run it
-  - would have to be platform specific...

 - have a better console interface
   - always print the song title at the top of the screen
   - get size of terminal with: process.stdout.columns, process.stdout.rows